Kev-gp/published-notes/content/Planned Topics.md

 - My own workflows, documentations

-## Mathematics
+## Interests

-- Some interesting mathematical theorems
+- Interesting mathematical theorems
 	- The drive for mathematical discovery
-- Where math and biology intersects (biophysics)
+	- Where math and biology intersects
-- Other academic research projects

-## Economics

-- Minimum wage laws and the case of Singapore
-- On international wealth and poverty
-- The power of cost-benefit analysis
+	- Fragments of a thinking life
+- On economics
-- Common economic fallacies
+	- Common fallacies
 	- Game theory

-## Philosophy

 - Theological stuff
 	- Meditations on modern-day apologetics
+- On life
 	- The prerequisites to prolific conversations
 	- The tragic vision of Man
 	- When life begins
 	- In search of a moral compass
 	- On embracing fleeting friendships

-## Psycholinguistics
+	- How to read
 	- The Sapir-Whorf hypothesis